A Complete Guide to Sacred Valley: Peru’s Hidden Gem

 A Sacred Valley self guided trip is a great option as well.
 You can rent a car, use public transport or hire a driver to take you around.
 Independently of what you choose, this guide to Sacred Valley will help you make the most of your time.

 During the time of the Inca Empire, the Sacred Valley was a key agricultural hub.
 This was especially true for maize, which was a sacred crop.
-Its fertile soil and mild climate made it ideal for farming, while its location allowed for the movement of goods like coca leaves and chili peppers from the tropical lowlands to Cusco.
+Its fertile soil and mild climate made it ideal for farming, while its location allowed for the movement of goods, such as coca leaves and chili peppers from the tropical lowlands to Cusco.
 That’s how it earned its name: the Sacred Valley.

 Entrance Fees to Sacred Valley